hasura/elm-graphql/tutorial-site/content/mutations-variables.md

 We will learn the following concepts:

+- Creating a GraphQL mutation to create a new todo
+- Creating a GraphQL mutation to update an existing todo
+- Creating a GraphQL mutation to delete an existing todo
-- Creating a GraphQL mutation
+- Creating a GraphQL mutation to bulk delete existing todo
-- Using the `<Mutation>` component
-- Capturing loading/finished/error states

 Let's get started!